top of page

 British Labour and Queer Jews: An Estranged Relationship

 Anya is a third year Human, Social, and Political Sciences (HSPS) student at the University of Cambridge.
-In the midst of an anti-semitism crisis brought to the fore of public debate during Jeremy Corbyn’s leadership of the Labour party, the UK’s largest leftist party, Anya explores the intersectional experience of Queer Jews.
+In the midst of an anti-semitism crisis brought to the fore of public debate during Jeremy Corbyn’s leadership of the Labour party, the UK’s largest leftist party, Anya explores the intersectional experience of queer Jews.

 I always wondered what it was about me that prompted people in the UK to ask ‘where I was from’.
 Was it my curly hair or my eyes, was I rolling my ‘r’s’ too strongly, the way my Grandparents did?